curl/everything-curl/cmdline/variables.md

 up to 128 characters long and may consist of the characters a-z, A-Z, 0-9 and underscore.

 Some examples below contain multiple lines for readability.
 The forward slash (`\`) is used to instruct the terminal to ignore the newline.

 ## Setting variables

 You can set variables at the command line with `--variable` or in config files with `variable` (no dashes):

-### Example 1: Command line

-    curl \
-        --variable varName=content \
+    curl --variable varName=content

-### Example 2: Config file
+or in a config file:

     # Curl config file